RX-00/RX-00.github.io/_site/README.md

 Custom jekyll theme I made for my personal website.

+## TODOS
+[] Add RL Project, link jupyter notebook (and or host on your website)
+    [] Change video to gif
+[] Change EXT RL gif to the non-nominal environment one [] Add Clearpath Robots
+[] Rename project filenames to reflect their dates.

 ## Installation
 Make sure to have jekyll installed.
 Then, navigate to the directory and run: